 Private equity firms invest significant amounts into software companies and businesses that are underpinned by a proprietary technology platform.
 Recognising that software quality impacts value, investors are increasingly mindful of getting closer to the code during the due diligence process.
-In this latest instalment of our “Evolution of Technology Due Diligence” series, we look at how a code review can provide deeper insight into code quality and maintainability and can therefore make a meaningful contribution to the value creation plan.
+But how can a code review provide deeper insight into code quality and maintainability?
+And therefore how can it make a meaningful contribution to the value creation plan?

-Intuitus has undertaken due diligence on almost fifty software companies and a further forty-five tech-enabled companies in the last five years.
-We have always evaluated the fitness for purpose of the software development environment, one component of a scope of work that also considers the product and technology strategy, the operational environment, the calibre of the team etc. Earlier this year we agreed a partnership with The OSQR Group, a code inspection specialist that both influences and applies international standards for software quality, to deliver code quality reviews as part of our broader technology due diligence service.
+Intuitus has undertaken due diligence on 170 software companies and a further 53 tech-enabled companies in the last five years.
+We have always evaluated the fitness for purpose of the software development environment, one component of a scope of work that also considers the product and technology strategy, the operational environment, the calibre of the team etc. We also have a partnership with The OSQR Group, a code inspection specialist that both influences and applies international standards for software quality, to deliver code quality reviews as part of our broader technology due diligence service.

 The success of a technology or tech-enabled business is reliant on the quality of its software.
 An investor needs to be confident that the investee can evolve and adapt to remain differentiated and competitive, that the software can scale in support of the growth plan and that the programming team can make changes to the code quickly and easily.
 Without proper maintenance, it is inevitable that code quality will decay over time.
 Investing in a business without understanding what updates (if any) have been made to the software up to this point puts the investor in a position of risk.